sehrope/dokku-logging-supervisord/README.md

 Logs for each process will go to separate log file in `/var/log/dokku/$APP/process.<num>.log`

 __Note:__ All the processes will run in same Docker container.
 They do *not* run in separate containers.
 This means that if you have multiple "web" processes they will each try to listen on the same `PORT` environment variable.
-For this to work properly you should use enable the socket option [SO_REUSEPORT](https://lwn.net/Articles/542629/).
-If that is not available you will need to stick with a single web process.
+For this to work properly you should use the socket option [SO_REUSEPORT](https://lwn.net/Articles/542629/).
+If that is not available then you will need to stick with a single web process.

 ## TODO